Chamirti/CSE-284-Project/README.md

 ## Author

-Developed as part of a GWAS implementation project focused on linear phenotype analysis with population structure correction.
+Developed by Chamirti Senthilkumar as part of the CSE 284 course project.

 ---